Kenny4297/Normal-Decleration/gist-template.md

 Let's see these **quantifiers** in combination with a few more components below.

 ## Bracket Expressions
 Even though we see brackets, no **bracket expressions** exist in this RegEx!
-Remember that those brackets in this RegEx, are indicating a **Character Class**!
+Remember that those brackets in this RegEx are indicating a **Character Class**!

 ## Grouping and Capturing
 ```/(?=(.*[0-9]))((?=.*[A-Za-z0-9])(?=.*[A-Z])(?=.*[a-z]))^.{8,}$/``` <br />